Accounting for Your First ESPP Reset or Rollover

 Accounting for Resets

 Resets and rollovers apply only to certain ESPPs that have multiple purchase periods within a longer offering period.
-They’re triggered when the stock price on the purchase date is lower than it was on the offering date.
+They’re triggered when a subsequent offering price is lower than the existing offering’s price.

 In a reset, that situation causes the current active purchase to be made, then the lookback price for future purchases are reset to the now-lower price as of the new purchase period.
 That makes them very valuable to employees during periods of economic distress as they get access to the lowest purchase price to reap the maximum benefit.
 However, this treatment comes with additional layers of accounting complexity and cost.